43081j/43081j.github.io/_posts/2025-09-09-overengineering-inputs.md

 > Stringify an object/array like JSON.stringify just without all the double-quotes

 Let's say this is actually useful to someone, how many of its consumers are stringifying cross-realm values, do you think?

-# A good example

-All of this is a bit dull, so let's have an example of a good library!

-[scule](https://www.npmjs.com/package/scule) is a library for transforming casing of text (e.g. camel case, etc).

-A few things it does correctly:

-- Zero dependencies
-- Accepts only the inputs it is designed for (strings and arrays of strings. most functions assume this and don't validate it)
-- Has a clear purpose (transforming casing of text)

-If we compare that to what the `pascalcase` library (9.7M downloads/week) does:

-- 1 dependency (`camelcase`)
-- Accepts strings, null, undefined, arrays of strings, functions, and arbitrary objects with `toString` methods
-- Has a clear purpose (transforming text to PascalCase)

 # A note on overly-granular libraries